GWphua/aws-notes/README.md

 ### AWS Snow Family

-- Highly-secure, portable devices to:
+- Highly-secure, physical, portable devices to:
   1. Collect and process data at the edge
   2. Migrate data into and out of AWS
 - Data migration